 Revisional bariatric surgery can resolve surgical problems while improving health issues like Type 2 diabetes.
-At University Bariatrics, with offices in Thousand Oaks, Oxnard, and Woodland Hills, California, experienced physician Amir Mehran, MD, offers revisional bariatric surgery, including Lap-Band® revision and sleeve gastrectomy
+At University Bariatrics, with offices in Thousand Oaks, and Northridge, California, experienced physician Amir Mehran, MD, offers revisional bariatric surgery, including Lap-Band® revision and sleeve gastrectomy

 revisions.
 Learn more by calling the nearest office or clicking the online booking link now.

 Revisional bariatric surgery is a procedure performed to address unsatisfactory results (too little weight loss) from an initial surgery or problems related to the original surgery.
 At University Bariatrics, the highly experienced specialists have a proven track record of excellent results with revisional bariatric surgery, including:

 It’s rare to need a complete reversal of a Roux-en-Y gastric bypass, but the skilled University Bariatrics surgeons can also perform this type of revision where needed.